SQL BLOGS

 SQL CASE Statement

 The CASE statement in SQL is used to evaluate a series of conditions and returns the values when the first condition is met.
 It is very similar to if-else statements.
-As the first condition came out to be TRUE, it will stop the process and will ignore the other conditions.
-If no part of the IF condition is true then
+As the first condition came out to be TRUE, it

 Read More »